daczarne/codestackr_css_tutorial/05_css_flexbox/README.md

 ![](img/flex-flex.png)

-The Flexbox layout is *directionaly agnostic*, as opposed to the block layout which is vertically based, or the inline layout which is horizontally based.
+The Flexbox layout is *directionally agnostic*, as opposed to the block layout which is vertically based, or the inline layout which is horizontally based.

 In Flexbox we have two axes.
 The main axis always follows the direction of the flexbox.
 By default, flexbox is layout as row and, therefore, the main axis is horizontal.

 ![](img/flex-axes.png)

 Also by default, all child elements will be aligned to the left of their parent container.
-There is a property called `justify-content` which alows us to change how the content of a flexbox is justified.
+There is a property called `justify-content` which allows us to change how the content of a flexbox is justified.
 By default, `justify-content: flex-start;` (this means left), but we can change it to, for example, `justify-content: flex-end;` and the elements will align right.
 There are several options to choose from, but keep in mind that they all distribute elements in reference to the main axis.

 ``` css
 .flexbox-container {